Improved Lyman Alpha Tomography using Optimized Reconstruction with Constraints on Absorption (ORCA): Mock surveys

 \subsection{Flux Reconstruction}

 We apply ORCA and Wiener Filter to the mock skewers and get the reconstructed flux fields.
-We use $\sigma_F^2=0.082,L_\bot=\langle d_{\rm{LOS}}\rangle=2.5h^{-1}\rm{Mpc,\ and}\ L_\parallel=2h^{-1}{\rm Mpc}$ in Equation(\ref{con:wiener}) for Wiener Filter reconstruction and $k_1=5,k_2=0.3,k_3=0.025$ in Equation(\ref{con:orca}) for the ORCA reconstruction.
-We use the same ORCA parameters for both mock survey and CLAMATO survey discussed in Section \ref{sec:clamato data}.
-While \citet{Lee_2018} uses $\sigma_F^2=0.05$ for WF in CLAMATO data, we adjust $\sigma_F^2$ to 0.082 in our mock survey to match the PDF of CLAMATO \dr. We apply Gaussian-smoothing to the output field with a Gaussian kernel of 2$h^{-1}$ Mpc in the following analysis except for the void finding discussed in Section \ref{sec:vc finding}.
+We use $\sigma_F^2=0.082,L_\bot=\langle d_{\rm{LOS}}\rangle=2.5h^{-1}\rm{Mpc,\ and}\ L_\parallel=2h^{-1}{\rm Mpc}$ in Equation(\ref{con:wiener}) for Wiener Filter reconstruction and $k_1=5,k_2=0.3,k_3=0.025$ in Eq. \ref{eq:loss} for the ORCA reconstruction.
+We use the same ORCA parameters for both mock survey and CLAMATO survey discussed in Section \ref{sec:clamato data}. \ZL{We discuss how we choose parameters of ORCA in Appendix \ref{sec:choice_param}}.
+While \citet{Lee_2018} uses $\sigma_F^2=0.05$ for WF in CLAMATO data, we adjust $\sigma_F^2$ to 0.082 in our mock survey to match the PDF of CLAMATO \dr. \ZL{Typically {\tt dachshund} takes $\sim$8000 seconds and ORCA takes $\sim$250 seconds to reconstruct the flux field in N-PFS mock survey.} We apply Gaussian-smoothing to the output field with a Gaussian kernel of 2$h^{-1}$ Mpc in the following analysis except for the void finding discussed in Section \ref{sec:vc finding}.

-Figure \ref{fig:pdf} shows the probability density distribution of smoothed flux in true map, Wiener filtered map and ORCA reconstructed map.
+Figure \ref{fig:pdf} shows the probability density distribution of smoothed flux in the true map, Wiener filtered map and ORCA reconstructed map.
 The smoothed true field is quite non-Gaussian, indicating that there is more cosmological information beyond the two-point correlation function \citep{Krolewski_2018}.
-We find that the distribution of ORCA is more consistency with the true distribution and that of the Wiener filter, which has a larger deviation.
-It is also notable that part of the flux values from Wiener filter are beyond one which is non-physical and this is a ubiquitous pattern for Wiener filter since it has no additional constraints.
+We find that the distribution of ORCA is more consistent with the true distribution and that of the Wiener filter, which has a larger deviation.
+It is also notable that part of the flux values from the Wiener filter are beyond one which is non-physical and this is a ubiquitous pattern for Wiener filter since it has no additional constraints.
 ORCA improves the flux PDF on both high and low flux tail, providing more realistic flux values in the reconstructed field.

-We show scatter plot of the reconstructed flux against the true flux in Figure \ref{fig:flux_scatter}.
+We show scatter plots of the reconstructed flux against the true flux in Figure \ref{fig:flux_scatter}.
 We find that the relations between Flux$_{\rm{recon}}$ and Flux$_{\rm{true}}$ are biased, which is also found by \citet{Lee_2014} and \citet{8197625}.
 We note that they plot with flux contrast, but we use flux instead to better illustrate points with flux value beyond one.
 ORCA has an obvious improvement in reconstructing flux at 0.8 to 1.